 Although less common, young patients can experience hip pain as a result of:

 Hip fractures are relatively common in elderly patients because of a loss in bone density – even a small fall can cause an injury.
 Those who suffer from arthritis may also struggle with physical activities like walking and standing.
-In these cases your orthopedic surgeon will advise you about the benefits of undergoing a hip replacement procedure.
+In these cases your orthopaedic surgeon will advise you about the benefits of undergoing a total anterior hip replacement procedure.

-Before considering hip replacement surgery, an evaluation by an orthopedic surgeon is required.
+Before considering anterior hip replacement surgery, an evaluation by an orthopaedic surgeon is required.
 The procedure typically takes a few hours, and post-operative rehabilitation is essential.

-When considering hip replacement surgery, bear in mind the following:
+When considering total hip replacement surgery, bear in mind the following: